JustinLove/onelife-client-patches/README.md

 Allows viewing object names when hovering in bad biomes

+## show-use-count

+Shows the remaining uses of water buckets, bushes, piles, etc.

+Piles are defined by a category object id, defined in

+`settings/categoryPile.ini`

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.